- Tassinari v. The Salvation Army et al. (2021)

-In a first-of-its-kind class action lawsuit filed in California Superior Court, Justice Catalyst Law, Lieff Cabraser Heimann & Bernstein, LLP, Public Counsel, the National Consumer Law Center, and Towards Justice allege that an antitrust conspiracy has fixed the prices of the premiums paid for commercial bail bonds since at least 2004.
+In a first-of-its-kind class action lawsuit filed in federal court, Justice Catalyst Law, Lieff Cabraser Heimann & Bernstein, LLP, Public Counsel, the National Consumer Law Center, and Towards Justice allege that an antitrust conspiracy has fixed the prices of the premiums paid for commercial bail bonds since at least 2004.
 The LA Times wrote about the case here.

 - Moerhl v National Association Realtors (2019)